-Adding reviews from real customers who have used your product is a great way to increase your email click-through rate.
+Adding reviews from real customers who’ve used your product is a great way to increase your email click-through rate.

 Campaign Monitor customer Franklin Rd does a great job of this in their email campaigns.

 By showing customer reviews in their campaigns, Franklin Rd reassures potential listeners that clicking through and checking out the albums is worth their time.
-This element of social proof, combined with other information and visuals like the album cover, increases the chance people will click-through and drives conversions.
+This element of social proof, combined with other information and visuals like the album cover, increases the chances that people will click through and drives conversions.

 5. Press mentions

 If you’re lucky enough to have had your product reviewed (or even mentioned) by popular news sites or industry publications, then including that in your email campaigns can be a great way to increase conversions.

 In a similar way as industry awards, these publications hold a lot of credibility and authority with your potential customers, and showing that they’ve been talking about your business gives you instant credibility.

 Campaign Monitor customer Oribe does an awesome job of leveraging media coverage in their email campaigns.

 Oribe was fortunate to have their product featured on The Today Show, and, while that in itself is a huge win, it’s their use of that mention as social proof that’s really impressive.

 By including it in their email campaigns, they’re showcasing to potential customers that their product is one of The Today Show’s “Favorite Things” and passing the credibility and likeability the show has onto their product.